12-Step Technical SEO Audit Checklist

 Firstly, you will need to access Google Search Console, which is the go-to tool for getting basic audit data and assessing your rankings from Google's perspective.

 Next, since Google Search Console has limitations, you'll require an additional tool to provide a comprehensive technical overview of your website.
-I'll demonstrate how to conduct a technical audit using SEO PowerSuite’s WebSite Auditor.
+I'll demonstrate how to conduct a technical SEO audit using SEO PowerSuite’s WebSite Auditor.

 With these tools in place, you can get a substantial amount of data for a scrutinized website analysis.
+When selecting the best software for your needs, be sure to compare SEO solutions and pick the one that fits your requirements best.

 If you’re a die-hard fan of Google Search Console, check out even more features and opportunities the tool offers for website optimization.